Gaṇikā: Mṛcchakaṭikam

-Also known as The Little Clay Cart, is a famous Sanskrit play, written by Śūdraka.
-It is widely known and has even been adapted into a film, known as Utsav.
-In this play, the youthful courtesan known as Vasantasenā, is rich and famous and is pursued by a married Cārudatta, who is also a father.
-The role of the Gaṇikā here, or the courtesan is dramatized and is introduced into a different medium compared to the treatise.
-Additionally, there is a narrational aim to turn the Gaṇikā into a kulavadhü (wife), this transformation is further complicated with Cārudatta's son refusing to acknowledge Vasantasenā because she didn't wear his mother's jewelry.
+The Mṛcchakaṭikam, also known as The Little Clay Cart, is a famous Sanskrit play written by Śūdraka, possibly in the 5th century CE.
+In this play, the youthful, rich, famous courtesan known as Vasantasenā is pursued by Cārudatta, a married man and a father.Her role as a gaṇikā is dramatized and introduced into a medium different than traditional treatises.
+Additionally, there is a narrative aim to turn the gaṇikā into a kulavadhü (wife); this transformation is further complicated by Cārudatta's son refusing to acknowledge Vasantasenā because she didn't wear his mother's jewelry.

-In this play, Gaṇikās were not simply courtesans and are restricted to this role after taking it.
-There is a shift of roles for Vasantasenā, from being a courtesan to a wife, and taking one the role of a step-mother.
-It is interesting to see this process and direction a Gaṇikās can discover, because the treatise so far have only identified the roles of Gaṇikā play in the big schema of men, instead of how their role could signify more, instead of fulling man's desire in a patriarchal society.
-Also, as Shalini Shah, a scholar, states that Vasantasenā, herself goes through a psychological and symbolical change because she forsake her jewels (and therefore her pride as a courtesan) to Cārudatta's son, by placing them in his toy clay cart, hence the name.
+In this play, gaṇikās are not simply courtesans and are restricted to this role after taking it.
+Yet Vasantasenā shifts roles, from courtesan to wife, and takes on the role of stepmother.
+This nuanced portrayal of a gaṇikā is interesting because treatises had so far only identified the roles of gaṇikās within patriarchal society.
+Also, as scholar Shalini Shah states, Vasantasenā herself goes through a psychological and symbolical change because she forsakes her jewels (and therefore her pride as a courtesan) to Cārudatta's son, by placing them in his toy clay cart, hence the name.